futuremed-ru/covid/performance-analysis/README.md

 | Abnormal | 2379 | 5167 | 7546 |
 | Total    | 2469 | 5582 | 8051 |

 Specificity drops down significantly (to 0.69333).
-The classifier doesn't seems to be so good now.
+The classifier doesn't seem to be so good now.
 What happened?

 ### "New github" dataset